Back to blog

 Here is the framework distilled.
 Three levels of personalization: token (dead), segment (viable), signal (dominant).
 One workflow: hybrid, with AI handling research and drafting while humans own strategy and review.
 One reality: AI personalization is powerful but imperfect, and the teams winning at outbound are the ones who built the right guardrails, not the ones who turned everything on autopilot.

 The gap between Level 1 and Level 3 is not a marginal improvement.
-It is a 5-10x difference in reply rates, a 10x reduction in cost per meeting, and the difference between a cold email program that degrades your sender reputation and one that builds it.
+It is a multiple, not a margin: more replies per send, more meetings per working hour, and the difference between a cold email program that degrades your sender reputation and one that builds it.

 GTM Bud handles signal-based personalization end to end: research, copy generation, and sending across email and LinkedIn.
 Every personalized claim traces back to a real data source.
 No hallucinated podcast appearances.
 No invented funding rounds.
 The same system behind 7,000+ booked meetings, now available as an AI outbound sales tool you can deploy on your own prospect lists.